-The first displays of flowers usually appear in the north, where grasslands support eremophila and the open woodlands have their own displays of orchids, flowering shrubs and trees.
-For the best views, head to the areas around Heatherlie Quarry, Mount Zero (Mura Mura) and Mount Stapylton (Gunigalg), and along Pohlners Road and Roses Gap to Mount Zero Road.
+Flowers usually appear in the north first, where grasslands support eremophila and the open woodlands are home to orchids, flowering shrubs and trees.
+Head to the areas around Heatherlie Quarry, Mount Zero (Mura Mura) and Mount Stapylton (Gunigalg).

-In the Wartook Valley, admire late winter displays of massed acacia along Roses Gap Road that are replaced by miles of Grampians thryptomene in spring, when tiny white blossoms turn to delicate pinks and light browns.
+In the Wartook Valley, late winter displays of massed acacia along Roses Gap Road are replaced by miles of Grampians thryptomene in spring with its tiny white blossoms turning to delicate pinks and light browns.

-For more great displays, venture along Pohlners Road, Lodge Road and Rose Creek Road, and around the Asses Ears.
-On foot, the Zumsteins–MacKenzie River walk and the walks to the Balconies and to MacKenzie Falls Lookout are well worth a wander.
+Drive along Pohlners Road, Lodge Road and Rose Creek Road, as well as around the Asses Ears, for more great flower displays.
+On foot, the Zumsteins–MacKenzie River walk and the tracks to either the Balconies or the MacKenzie Falls Lookout are well worth a wander.

-In and around Halls Gap, the road to Boroka Lookout and the walk to Boronia Peak are both ideal wanders for a range of wildflowers and the Delleys Dell–Silverband Falls area is great for ferns.
+Around Halls Gap, the road to Boroka Lookout and the walk to Boronia Peak are both ideal places to witness a range of wildflowers.
+The Delleys Dell–Silverband Falls area is also great for ferns.

-The southern plains of the region host numerous wildflowers and native grass species, purple, pink and orange peas, flowering shrubs, bluebells and pincushions, as well as green and red correas.
-Find picture perfect displays along the Halls Gap–Dunkeld Road, from the summit of Mount William (Duwul), and from the Piccaninny (Bainggug) near Dunkeld.
+The southern plains host numerous wildflowers and native grass species.
+These include purple, pink and orange peas, flowering shrubs, bluebells and pincushions, as well as green and red correas.
+Find picture perfect displays along the Halls Gap–Dunkeld Road, from the summit of Mount William (Duwul) and from the Piccaninny (Bainggug).

 Content supplied by Visit Victoria